South Park: Bigger, Longer & Uncut: Animation

-The film was animated using Alias|Wavefront PowerAnimator, running on SGI O2 and Octane workstations.
-Characters and individual scene elements were designed with texture mapping and shading that, when rendered, resemble the cutout animation of the short films and the series' first episode.
+The film was animated using Alias Wavefront PowerAnimator, running on SGI O2 and Octane workstations.
+Characters and individual scene elements were designed with texture mapping and shading that, when rendered, resemble the cutout animation of the short films and the series' first episode, "Cartman Gets an Anal Probe".
 The animation crew used a multiprocessor SGI Origin 2000 and 31 multiprocessor Origin 200 servers for both rendering and asset management.
 Backgrounds, characters and other items could be saved separately or as fully composited scenes, with convenient access at later points.
 "By creating flat characters and backgrounds in a 3D environment, we are able to add textures and lighting effects that give the film a cut-out construction paper stop-motion style which would have taken many more months if done traditionally," stated line producer Gina Shay.
 By the fifth season, the series transitioned to Maya.
 The studio now runs a 120-processor render farm that can produce 30 or more shots per hour.
 The animation of South Park: Bigger, Longer, & Uncut is therefore seen as an example of how South Park's visual quality has improved in recent seasons.
 In the audio commentary on the 2009 Blu-ray release, Stone and Parker criticize how "bad and time consuming" the animation was during that time.
 IGN described the animation as "fall[ing] somewhere within the middle ground—not quite cardboard cutouts, but not quite fully computerized either."
 Nate Boss, in a review for High-Def Digest, commented, "There is no comparing the two, as the movie has a classic (for South Park, at least) animated feel, so full of the cut-outs we have grown to love, while the newer seasons sport a more computer processed feel."
 The film, compared to the series at the time of its production, was animated in widescreen (1.66:1).
 "Although the 'primitive' animation of South Park is supposedly a joke, it's really a secret weapon," wrote Stephanie Zacharek of Salon.
-"The simplicity of Parker and Stone's technique is what makes it so effective."
+"The simplicity of Parker and Stone's technique is what makes it so effective".